sfaber02/subModernPlayer/README.md

 ## Design
 - app component should recieve data from the website with all songs user has access to
 - should be info about the songs as well?
-- app component will send the songs to playlist to generate the playlist
+- app component will send the songs to library to generate a library view
+- songs can played from library or added to a playlist
+    - playlist should be saved between sessions

-- playlist will send the song to be played to seekbar to render a waveform and play the song
+- playlist OR library will send the song to be played to seekbar to render a waveform and play the song
 - info section
     - title
     - notes